 "Residential Dwelling and Occupied Structure(s)," Structures such as residences, quonset huts, barns, commercial buildings, hospitals, and day care facilities.
 Primary Structure(s) excludes structures such as storage sheds and loafing sheds.

 "Professional Engineer," A qualified individual who is licensed as a professional engineer in the State of Wyoming.

+“Setback”: The distance by which a WECS shall be sited away from property lines, structures, zoning districts or other land uses as established in 13-20-050(D).

 "Substation," The apparatus that connects the electrical collection system of the WECS(s) and increases the voltage for connection with the utility's transmission lines.